Topology Controls the Phase Separation Dynamics of Many Component Fluid Mixtures: Results

+~ We start by considering the influence of the number of fluid phase $N$ on the coarsening dynamics and permissible phase structures in the planar case, where the contact network can be projected onto a plane without edge crossings.
+This is representative for a number of simple biological structures~\cite{FERIC20161686,Chen2024,Wan2018,doyle2023,SANDERS2020306,Ye2025.05.14.654140,Wan2018,Fare2021,Zhao2024,Fei2017} and synthetic droplet monolayers~\cite{chaderjian2025diversedistinctdenselypacked,Fabrini2024,Wilken2023,GongAFM,Abraham_2024} since they are often confined or assembled in thin monolayers.
+To understand phase separation in the planar case, it is sufficient to conduct the simulations in two dimensions, and for simplicity, we will consider equal interfacial tensions and volume fractions for all fluid components.
+The generalizations to different interfacial tensions and volume fractions are provided in Sec.~\ref{sec:energy}, while three-dimensional simulations are shown in Sec.~\ref{sec:nonplanar}.

-We start by considering scenarios for different $N$ with equal surface tensions and equal volume fractions for all fluid components in two dimensions.
-Unless specified otherwise, we set $\sigma_{ij}=0.005$, $\rho=1$, $\eta=1/6$ and $M=1/300$ in simulation units.
-To initialize the simulation, we evaluate a random decimal value between $0$ and $2/N$ from a uniform distribution for each fluid, and then normalize these so that the sum is equal to $\sum C_i=1$ at each lattice point.
-We apply periodic boundaries and use a domain size that scales with $N$ to ensure that the volume of each fluid in the periodic unit is fixed between simulations.
+Snapshots of the simulation results for $N = 2$ to $N=6$ are shown in Fig.~\ref{fig:2D}(A).
+To initialize the simulation, we evaluate a random decimal between $0$ and $2/N$ from a uniform distribution for each fluid on every lattice point, and normalize these so that the sum is equal to $\sum C_i=1$.
+We apply periodic boundaries and use a system size that scales with $N$ to ensure that the volume of each fluid in the periodic unit is fixed between simulations.

-Snapshots of the simulation results for $N = 2$ to $N=6$ are shown in Fig.~\ref{fig:2D}(a).
-To identify the characteristic length scale for a given configuration, we compute ~\cite{phaseseptheo2,phaseseptheo3}
+Given the fluid phase morphologies, we can construct contact networks, as shown in the insets of Fig.~\ref{fig:2D}(A).
+They are identified using the approach in Appendix~\ref{sec:contactnetwork}, and the topologically distinct building blocks correspond to subgraphs that are colorable with $N$ colors.
+Simple examples of three and four colorable contact networks were given in Fig.~\ref{fig:fourcol}(B).
+For $N\geq3$, the contact networks are naturally triangulated, because the system preferentially forms triple points that balance the interfacial tensions.
+For $N=3$ only even degree contact networks are permissible, while even and odd degree contact networks are possble for $N\ge 4$.
+Moreover, we observe no change in the building blocks for $N>4$, consistent with the four-color theorem.

+To quantify the coarsening dynamics, we compute the characteristic length scale for a given configuration in two different ways.
+First, to obtain a characteristic length scale irrespective of the fluid morphology, we can use the structure factor to calculate~\cite{phaseseptheo2,phaseseptheo3}